Spirit Airlines issue delays hundreds of flights

 Earlier in the morning, Spirit warned travelers to arrive at the airport early because of the issues, which it said also involved airport kiosks.
 The Spirit Airlines tweet directed travelers instead to the flight tracking website FlightAware.

-According to FlightAware's cancellation and delay tracker, more than 400 Spirit flights were delayed by 1 p.m.
-Eastern, about 49% of the airline's total flights for the day.
+According to FlightAware's cancellation and delay tracker, nearly 50% of the airline's total flights for the day.

 Some Spirit travelers on social media reported hours-long delays.